How to Use a PostgreSQL Database with Your Instance¶

 PostgreSQL is a popular database system famous for its speed, robustness and variety of features.
 While it is originally a SQL database, it also offers support for JSON and various formats.

-PostgreSQL versions 9.6, 11, and 12 are currently available on Simple Hosting and can be used with all languages.
+PostgreSQL versions 9.6, 11, and 12 are currently available to use on Simple Hosting and can be used with all languages.

 You can create as many databases and users you want in your instance.
 You are only limited by the disk size, which you can increase at any time up to 1 TB.